I strongly believe that today our strong European tradition of social innovation is more needed than ever.

 The field of social innovation is developing rapidly but the ability of Europe to coordinate and galvanise activities across EU Member States is limited by the lack of the systematic and sophisticated infrastructures of support.

 The TEPSIE research programme is aimed at developing tools, methods and policies to help inform the EU strategy for social innovation.
 Its purpose is to strengthen the foundations for other researchers, policy-makers and practitioners so that they can analyse and plan with greater confidence.
 The work involves mapping the field of social innovation, reviewing theories, models, methods and identifying gaps in existing practices and policies, as well as pointing towards the priorities for future strategies.

 The Young Foundation has led the way in defining social innovation through its research and networks.
 With this work we are taking a more in depth view of some of the key issues, as the overall content manager for the programme and leading on the work to focus on an overview of the system of social innovation, engage the public and grow what works, as well as contributing to all the other packages.

-The TESPIE programme consists of eight significant research work packages:
+The TEPSIE programme consists of eight significant research work packages: